 Love how this ancient tree has been given a massive brace or iron support so it won’t break and die.

 Just as I was going out for a glass of vino after having my clothes washed, the heavens opened and all the rain that had been forecast for days finally fell.
 I went back to my room to wait it out, hoping that more places would be open after seven.
 Some were – I discovered a new (to me) fun bar near the hotel with great tapas and music, so I sat down by the window to people watch.

-The Musicians were staying in my hotel, and when the rain stopped they sauntered past my window.
-They joined med for a drink and in turn invited me to join them for a lovely Italian meal in the evening.
+The Musicians were staying in my hotel, and when the rain stopped they strolled past my window.
+They joined me for a drink and in turn invited me to join them for a lovely Italian meal in the evening.
 They even provided a beautiful rainbow above the outside seats!
 I really had intended to visit the Templar castle this time, but there is only so much you can do when there are so many nice people everywhere.
 No regrets – the castle isn’t going anywhere.